Driver Guide

 Luke Lamp Co. offers a selection of three drivers, which are generally included free of charge with our fixtures: the Universal Remote Driver, SWITCHEX Combined Driver/Dimmer Switch, and the MikroDIM Driver.
 To learn more about each driver and determine the appropriate one for your installation, please refer to our Driver Specification Guide.

-The maximum distance that the driver can be mounted away from the fixture depends on the fixture wattage and the wire gauge used.
-Please refer to the Voltage Drop Chart for more information on this.
+• The maximum distance the driver can be mounted from the fixture depends on the fixture's wattage and the wire gauge used.
+For detailed guidance, please refer to the Voltage Drop Chart.

-The Universal Remote Driver is universal voltage (meaning it works with line voltage from 120V-277VAC) so it should be compatible throughout the world.
+• The Universal Remote Driver can accept input voltage from 120V-277VAC and 50/60Hz, so can be used throughout the world.
 The SWITCHEX and MikroDIM drivers are only compatible with 120VAC input/mains voltage.

 For clients in the EU, in order to comply with CE certification requirements, we cannot supply the drivers.
 However, your electrician should be able to source compatible constant voltage 24VDC drivers locally.
 They can reach out to us directly if they have any questions on this!